micolous/monorail/README.rst

 monorail
 ========

-A Python library for interfacing with [Transport for NSW's Open Data portal](https://opendata.transport.nsw.gov.au/).
+A Python library for interfacing with `Transport for NSW's Open Data portal <https://opendata.transport.nsw.gov.au/>`_.

 This is currently a work in progress.